 1. Include your contact details

-First thing’s first, you’ll need to include your contact details at the top of your part time job resume.
+First thing’s first, you’ll need to include your contact details.

-Make sure to include the following contact information:
+Make sure to include the following contact information on your resume:

 - Phone number